Mundiya Kepanga

-Mundiya Kepanga is a Papuan chief from the Tari region in the Highlands of Papua New Guinea.
+Mundiya Kepanga is a Papuan chief from the Tari region in the Highlands of Papua New Guinea and a member of the Huli tribe.

-Originating from a traditional tribal community, Kepanga's perspective on Western society was acquired following his multiple trips across Europe and North America.

-He has spoken at schools, natural history museums, and delivered the inaugural lesson of the University of Versaille for the 2015/2016 in Forensic Anthropology and Osteoarchaeology.
-Additionally, he has also organised assemblies devoted to indigenous people.
+During trips across Europe and North America, he has given lectures at schools and natural history museums.
+He has also organized assemblies focused on Indigenous people and he delivered the inaugural lecture of the University of Versailles for 2015/2016 in Forensic Anthropology and Osteoarchaeology.

-Kepanga supports inter-cultural dialogue and gifted a complete set of his community's tribal costumes to the Museum of Natural History in Rouen, France.
-He is devoted to the preservation of the planet, and initiated eco-development programs such as the creation of a traditional bed and breakfast, an essential resource for his village.
+Mundiya Kepanga has promoted intercultural dialogue and donated a complete set of his community's tribal costumes to the Museum of Natural History in Rouen, France.
+He has been involved in environmental preservation initiatives, including the establishment of a traditional bed and breakfast in his village.

-Since 2000, several books and documentaries have been made on his perspective on the Western world, such as "Reversed Exploration" (Production Bonne Pioche), which was broadcast by Canal+ and National Geographic in more than 20 countries.
+Since 2000, several books and documentaries have been made on his perspective on the Western world, such as "Reversed Exploration", which was broadcast by Canal+ and National Geographic in more than 20 countries.
 He also co-authored several scientific articles, including in collaboration with Yves Coppens and Jean Malaurie.

-Invited as traditional chief to several meetings organized on the occasion of the COP21 Summit on climate change, he took part in the Indigenous People Facing Climate Change conference, organized at Musée de l'Homme in Paris joining Nicolas Hulot, Gilles Boeuf, and Raoni Metuktire.
+Invited as a traditional chief to several meetings organized on the occasion of the COP21 Summit on climate change, he took part in the Indigenous People Facing Climate Change conference, organized at Musée de l'Homme in Paris, joining Nicolas Hulot, Gilles Boeuf, and Raoni Metuktire.

 Biography

-Ukuma Mundiya Kepanga was born in the mid-sixties in the Highlands of Papua New Guinea, in a small hut built specifically for his birth at Anda Mini in the Telabo region.
+Ukuma Mundiya Kepanga was born in the mid-1960s in the Highlands of Papua New Guinea, in a small hut built specifically for his birth at Anda Mini in the Telabo region.
 He belongs to the Telabo Angi Puria clan, part of the Huli tribe, whose members live mainly in the Tari region in the center of the Hela province.

-He currently earns his living from sweet potato crops and pig farming.
-Like all young Huli men, he let his hair grow since he was a teenager to make a manda, a ritual wig worn for the ritual initiation ceremony.
-Since then, he became odept at making and collecting adornments and feathers and joined his community's traditional dance group Sin,g-Sing.
+He currently earns his living from farming sweet potatoes and pigs.
+As part of Huli tradition, he let his hair grow since he was a teenager to make a manda, a ritual wig worn during the ritual initiation ceremony.
+Since then, he has become adept at making and collecting adornments and feathers and joined his community's traditional dance group, Sing-Sing.

-In September 2001, Mundiya met the French photographer and filmmaker Marc Dozier, a specialist on Papua New Guinea and travelled with him as his guide for several weeks.
+In September 2001, Mundiya met the French photographer and filmmaker Marc Dozier, a specialist on Papua New Guinea, and traveled with him as his guide for several weeks.
 This meeting is recounted in an article published in the French travel magazine Grands Reportages Dans la maison des hommes.

 In 2003, Mundiya and his cousin Polobi Palia left their country for the first time, invited by Marc Dozier to discover France.
-This led to the publication of a book, Le long-long voyage by Dakota Publishing.
+This led to the publication of a book, Le long-long voyage, by Dakota Publishing.